Robert Christie (footballer)

-Robert Main Christie (15 November 1865 – 15 May 1918), sometimes known as Bob Christie, was a Scottish amateur footballer who played as an outside forward, most notably for Queen's Park.
+Robert Main Christie (15 November 1865 – 15 May 1918) was a Scottish amateur footballer who played as an outside forward, most notably for Queen's Park.
 He later became president of the SFA and represented Scotland at curling.

 Club career

 An outside forward and left half, Christie began his career with Dunblane and Edinburgh University and won the 1882–83 East of Scotland Shield with the latter club.
 He joined Queen's Park in September 1883 and in a short, but eventful career with the Spiders, he scored in the 1884 FA Cup Final (becoming the only Scot to score for a Scottish club in an FA Cup Final and until Norman Whiteside 99 years later, the youngest goalscorer in an FA Cup Final) and won the 1885–86 Scottish Cup and two Glasgow Merchants Charity Cups.
 A serious knee injury forced Christie into an early retirement at age 21 and after a one-off comeback appearance in October 1888, he finished his Queen's Park career with 28 appearances and 15 goals.
-He made a short comeback with Dunblane and ended his career by helping the club to win the 1889–89 Perthshire Cup.
+He made a short comeback with Dunblane and ended his career by helping the club to win the 1888–89 Perthshire Cup.